 $10 Million for Man Who Could Not Smell Propane Leak

-Pritzker Hageman lawyers argued that our client could not smell the LP gas around him as he struck a match.
-Although the specific cause of the propane leak was not found, they argued that the gas company was responsible for the explosion and our client’s injuries because the company under-filled the tank.
+Pritzker Hageman lawyers argued that our client could not smell the gas around him as he struck a match.
+Although the specific cause of the propane leak was not found, our lawyers found evidence that the gas company was responsible for the explosion and sued the propane gas company that had under-filled the tank.

 Are There Steps That Should be Taken to Prevent Odor Fade?

 As any reasonable propane company knows, odor fade is a common risk in new tanks, but two primary precautions can greatly reduce that risk: